Who this guide is for

 At least one scenario must be aligned with the latest international agreement on climate change1.

-It becomes effective on 15 December 20263, giving assurance providers time to align with the new framework before UK SRS S2 proposed mandatory disclosures begin.
+It is effective for engagements on periods beginning on or after 15 December 2026, or as at a specific date on or after that day — earlier application is permitted3 — giving assurance providers time to align with the new framework before UK SRS S2 proposed mandatory disclosures begin.

 Trial assurance run during the pilot stage surfaces methodology and evidence-gathering issues before they affect the mandatory cycle.

-From accounting periods beginning on or after compliance deadline2, in-scope companies report against climate-related disclosures1 within the strategic report under Companies Act 2006 section 414CB7.
+From accounting periods proposed to begin on or after compliance deadline2, in-scope companies would report against climate-related disclosures1 within the strategic report under Companies Act 2006 section 414CB7 — subject to the FCA Policy Statement, not yet published2.

 First reports publish in spring 2028 for December 2027 year-ends2.